Scroll to the bottom for pizza and calzone cooking information.

 If the kiddos and KC had it their way we would probably live off of pizza and steak sandwiches.
 I prefer a little more variation, especially since Dust and KC always want just pepperoni pizza.

 You can substitute a 12 ounce room temperature beer for the water, I use a cheap simple beer like Budweiser.
-It's gives a nice malty taste to the dough, I especially like it if I'm using the dough for Pepperoni Rolls, Cheeseburger, or French Dip Pockets.
-(Recipe coming soon!)
+It's gives a nice malty taste to the dough, I especially like it if I'm using the dough for Pepperoni Rolls, or Cheeseburger/French Dip Pockets.
+(Recipe HERE!)

 Pizza, Calzone, & Stromboli Dough